-To set up the Netbox, all you have to do is plug it in and it will just work.
-Nevertheless, some network configurations can cause problems, with devices unable to get connected.
+To set up the Netbox,generally all you have to do is plug it in and it will just work.
+Nevertheless, some network configurations can cause problems where some devices unable to connect.
 If any of your members are having trouble connecting, check the following:

 See that you ordered the right model for your space.
 The standard model supports up to 100 users.
 The bigger one up to 300 users and Gigabit Internet.
 Have a look at the detailed technical specs for more info.